scw007/scw007.github.io/rts.md

 4. In a client thread, all players receive the gamestate.
 5. In another thread, continually draw the gamestate.

-Because the server is the authority on the game state, cheating is reduced dramatically.
-Clients can really only cheat by sending inputs or by parsing the gamestate.
-For instance, a cheater could make a hack that automatically sends inputs to target an enemy based on the latest gamestate faster than a regular player.
-The advantage is pretty minimal here.
-And because the client only sends inputs and draws the gamestate, the client is "dumb" and simple.
+Because the server is the authority on the game state, the client is "dumb" and simple.
+The client just sends inputs and draws the screen.

 One problem of this simple approach is that there is latency between the player's inputs and when the results are drawn on screen.
 However, because this is an RTS, you don't really "control" your character, you make orders for your units to follow.
-It is harder to perceive latency here as compared to a platformer or an FPS.
+It is harder to perceive latency here as compared to a platformer or a first person shooter.

 ### Sending data
 How should the client communicate with the server and vice versa?
 You basically have to make a decision between TCP and UDP.
 TCP has a lot overhead for a variety of reasons, such as guaranteed delivery and resending of packets.
 However, our data is time sensitive.
 Why resend gamestate that is already too old to use?
 UDP is much faster.
 However, UDP is connectionless and does not guarantee delivery of a packet.
 So even if you go for UDP, you will still need some sort of system to acknowledge that a particular packet has been received.

 Also, no matter which protocal you chose, using `recv` directly requires you to write your own messaging protocal, usually by reserving the first couple bytes of data for the message payload size, and then reading that number of bytes from the socket.

 Well, there is the option of using a higher level interface for networking to deal with those sorts of issues.
 WebSockets use TCP, and WebRTC uses UDP.
-These technologies take care of a lot of these lower issues for you.
+These technologies take care of a lot of these lower klevel issues for you.

 In the end, I ended up going with WebSockets using [nhooyr/websocket](https://github.com/nhooyr/websocket) for the following reasons: